length

 Day 13: Belorado to San Juan de Ortega (24km)

 The varied terrain is today’s mission and makes for a nice change from yesterday’s walking along a busy road.
 Earthen paths and tracks guide you through level open countryside with some shade provided by hedgerow and woodland.
-Once past Villafranca Montes de Oca you begin the fairly difficult ascent to the highest point of the day at Alto de Valbuena.
+Once past Villafranca Montes de Oca you begin the fairly difficult ascent to the highest point of the day at Alto de Pedraja.
 Passing through beautiful oak woods you reach the peak and gradually descend into San Juan de Ortega.
 San Juan, a disciple of Santo Domingo, was known for his work serving pilgrims en route to Santiago.
 He built bridges, hospitals, churches and hostels and founded an Augustinian monastery, which is now dedicated to San Nicolas de Barri who is said to have saved San Juan from drowning when returning from the Holy Land.

 Day 14: San Juan de Ortega to Burgos (26km)